Av3boy/If-optimizer/README.md

 # If-optimizer
-input code as text and optimzer will clean your code
+Input your source code as text and If-Optimzer will cleanup your code!

 ## TODO

+Categorize refactoring and optimizational functionalities

+Refactoring functionalities

+Optimization functionalities

 Add Functionality for
 - C#